 Mink was introduced to Iceland for culture in the 1930s and again in the 1970s.
 This new predator is now observed around most rivers in Iceland and is likely to cause considerable problems on small rivers, especially for smolt and trout size fish.
-Sea gull populations have also increased around populated areas and are a known menace for migrating smolts.
+Sea gull populations have also increased around populated areas probably due to an increase in domestic waste and are a known menace for migrating smolts.